microsoft/machnet/README.md

 # Steps to use Machnet

-## 1. Set up two VMs with two NICs each
+## 1. Set up two machines with two NICs each

-Machnet requires a dedicated NIC on each VM that it runs on.
+Machnet requires a dedicated NIC on each machine that it runs on.
 This NIC may be used by multiple applications that use Machnet.

 On Azure, we recommend the following steps: